58°F

-After months of campaigning and a barrage of political advertisements, early, in-person voting is finally here at dozens of locations, including shopping centers, libraries and community centers across Southern Nevada from Saturday until Nov.
-1. Voters have a suite of reasons for casting their ballots early; some don’t want to risk potential long lines on Election Day on Nov.
-5, or experience any other unexpected hiccups.
+After months of campaigning and a barrage of political advertisements, early, in-person voting finally arrived at dozens of locations, including shopping centers, libraries and community centers across Southern Nevada on Saturday, and it continues until Nov.
+1. Voters have a variety of reasons for casting their ballots early; some don’t want to risk potential long lines on Election Day on Nov.
+5, others didn’t want to deal with any other unexpected hiccups.

-One early voter was Robin Degrange, a 60-year-old Las Vegas Republican who cast a vote for Former President Donald Trump on Saturday at the Thunderbird Sports Complex.
+Robin Degrange, a 60-year-old Las Vegas Republican, cast a vote for Former President Donald Trump on Saturday at the Thunderbird Family Sports Complex in northwest Las Vegas.

 For others, early voting is a routine.